theAlgorithmist/TSProgrammingTestProblems/README.md

 The code is quick-n-dirty, but that gives you a chance to experiment and improve upon the implementation.

+### Folder: countingsort

+Source: Email

+Problem:  Can you sort an array of non-negative integers in less than n log(n) complexity?
+How would you implement such a sort?

+Solution:  Well, I haven't looked at the internals of any sorting algorithm in over 20 years, so this was a good one to remove some of the rust :)  I'm not sure of the context in which this question was asked (i.e. discussion, whiteboard, homework, etc).
+My first thought is that comparison sorts are out of the question since they are provably no better than n log(n).
+That means we are looking for something with linear complexity.
+Honestly, radix and bucket came to mind first, and then after some head scratching, I barely remembered counting sort.

+Now, counting sort requires bounding information.
+In the worst case, we can presume zero for a lower bound and compute the upper bound in O(n) time.
+If the upper bound is _k_, then the counting sort for the specified inputs is O(n+k).
+While this sort can be time efficient if _k_ is small compared to the number of input elements, it can be prohibitive in time and space if the upper bound is very large.

+In terms of 'how would you implement such a sort,' my answer is pretty simple.
+Use the same tried-and-true methodology employed by experienced programmers world-wide.
+Rip off the basics from Wikipedia and then wrap it with suitable testing for edge cases.
+I also made the bounding information optional.
+Not providing this information allows the counting sort to be called with only the input array (just like any other sort) at the expense of additional run time.

 ### Contributions

 Contributions are welcome.
 Email me if you wish to submimt a problem and I will add it to the collection as soon as time allows.
 If you would like to submit a problem whose solution you implemented in Typescript, then submit a pull request or send me the source via email (along with a brief text blurb describing the problem and solution).
 You will receive attribution and a link to your web site/blog/etc. if provided.